AdaCore/gnatstudio/docs/users_guide/extending.rst

     screen.
 Instead, the tabs of notebooks are highlighted.

-    If :samp:`Central Only`, only the windows in the central area (i.e., the part that gets preserved when switching perspective, which are mostly editors) have a title bar.
-This is often a good way to save space on the screen: the title bar is useful for editors since it gives the full name of the file as well as provide an easy handle for drag operations, but the other views do not change position often much and it may be better to save space on the screen by not displaying their title bars.
+    If :samp:`Central Only`, only the windows in the central area (i.e., the part that gets preserved when switching perspectives, which are mostly editors) have a title bar.
+This is often a good way to save space on the screen; the title bar is useful for editors since it gives the full name of the file as well as providing an easy handle for drag operations, but the other views do not change position often and it may be better to save space on the screen by not displaying their title bars.